dsa3101-2220-12-ds/dsa3101-2220-12-ds/Frontend/README.md

 We have a list of folders and files:
 1. admin
-    - Includes interview documents, meeting seconds, High and Low fedality prototypes
+    - Includes interview documents, meeting seconds, High and Low fidelity prototypes
 2. API_testing
     - For testing API
 3. assets